 In the end, my company has been very accommodating.
 After a couple of awkward conversations with my team facilitator, I was not pressured again into flying for any reason.
 About eight months on my CEO actually changed company policy, not to allow groups larger than five to fly out anywhere, giving the climate emergency as a reason.
 I was astounded!
 I got to talk with him and support his decision.

-Since Covid hit, flying has stopped except for a few executives.
-So the company has been forced to invest in infrastructure to make working from home and international conference calls work well.
+Since Covid, the company has been forced to invest in infrastructure to make working from home and international conference calls work well.
 Now we only need more people saying a hard no to flying.
 That will start the social change needed for us to stay with the green new normal.